MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 .. note::

-    Most common use of MCDR is to control a Minecraft server, so we also take this as the demonstrated use case here
+    The most common use of MCDR is to control a Minecraft server, so we also take this as the demonstrated use case here

 .. tip::

-    To manage Minecraft server with MCDR, It is recommended to have basic knowledge of common Minecraft server softwares
+    To manage Minecraft server with MCDR, It is recommended to have basic knowledge of common Minecraft servers

     Which means, you should know:

-    * The Minecraft server softwares: what they are, how to configure (one of) them
+    * The Minecraft servers: what they are, how to configure (one of) them
     * Start command of Minecraft server: what it is, what its arguments mean
     * Console of the server: what it prints, what command can you send to it
     * How to manage the server: configure, mods / plugins etc.